 (CNN) — If you're planning a trip to Brazil, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.

-The Brazilian government has done little to limit the spread nationally.
+At the height of the pandemic, the Brazilian government did little to limit the spread nationally.
 Brazilian president Jair Bolsonaro criticized the use of masks and lambasted governors who adopted regional lockdown measures.

-Hospitals in Brazil have struggled.
-Intubation, medication and oxygen have run low at points during the pandemic.
+Hospitals in Brazil struggled.
+Intubation, medication and oxygen ran low at points during the pandemic.